The first alliance to accelerate digital inclusion

 What is the challenge?

-COVID-19 has brought a new-found sense of urgency for digital inclusion.
-Having access to affordable digital services is no longer a luxury but a necessity.
-Leaders from industry and government are pushing this complex and urgent challenge to the forefront of the World Economic Forum’s agenda because no one sector can address this challenge on its own.
-All sectors of the economy need to be mobilized.
+Having access to affordable digital services, as well as the digital skills required to use them, is no longer a luxury but a necessity.
+Leaders from industry and government are pushing this complex and urgent challenge to the forefront of the Forum’s agenda because no one sector can address this challenge on its own.

 How can you get involved?

-Organizations can join the 1 Billion Lives Challenge by pledging an existing or new commitment to improve lives through digitally inclusive services or contributing to an initiative with a recognized pledge.
+Companies and organizations can join the 1 Billion Lives Challenge by pledging an existing or new commitment to improve lives through digitally inclusive services, or contributing to an initiative with a recognized pledge.